b00f/b00f.github.io/docs/_posts/2022-11-10-consensus_problem.md

 categories: blockchain
 ---

-_Special thanks to David Rusu and John Leonard for suggestion and review._
+_Special thanks to David Rusu and John Leonard for their suggestions and review._

 ## Consensus in Distributed Systems